Concurrent write problemLost updates, transaction isolation levels and locking strategies

 1BEGIN; 2SELECT important_counter 3FROM example 4WHERE id = 1 FOR UPDATE; 5# some application logic checking 6# whether important_counter should be increased 7UPDATE example SET important_counter = <new_value> 8WHERE id = 1; 9COMMIT; 10

-- break process and raise an exception that should be handled.
+- break the process and raise an exception that should be handled.

 1BEGIN; 2SELECT important_counter 3FROM example 4WHERE id = 1 FOR UPDATE NOWAIT; 5# some application logic checking 6# whether important_counter should be increased 7UPDATE example SET important_counter = <new_value> 8WHERE id = 1; 9COMMIT; 10

-We have showed some examples how to handle concurrent update issues.
+We have shown some examples of how to handle concurrent update issues.
 However, optimistic or pessimistic locking is not always the best solution.
 Sometimes, you have concurrency problems because your system design is not correct.
-When your class (model / table) breaks SRP (Single Responsibility Principle) by keeping data and behavior that are not cohesive, you may encounter many overlapping transactions that want modify different data corresponding to the same record.
-In that case, above strategies ease your problem a little bit but do not target genuine reason of your troubles.
+When your class (model/table) breaks SRP (Single Responsibility Principle) by keeping data and behavior that are not cohesive, you may encounter many overlapping transactions that want to modify different data corresponding to the same record.
+In that case, the above strategies ease your problem a little bit but do not target the genuine reason for your troubles.

 If you find it interesting, here is a github repo where you can find some Python code implementing these concepts in SQLAlchemy ORM.